1. How Canada fenced itself in: a short history of the privacy fence

 For decades, residential pressure-treated lumber was preserved with chromated copper arsenate (CCA) — an arsenic-based preservative so effective that a buried fence post could shrug off ground contact for on the order of 30 years.
 At the end of 2003, following health reviews by Canada’s Pest Management Regulatory Agency and the U.S. EPA, CCA was phased out of residential lumber.
 The replacement preservatives (ACQ and copper azole) are safer around people — and measurably less durable in wet ground contact.

-In Lean on Me’s field experience across nearly 18,000 posts repaired in place, the post-2003 generation of pressure-treated posts lasts about 10 years on average in ground contact — as little as 3 years in high-moisture yards (poor drainage, downspouts near the fence line, irrigated flower beds against posts) and as long as 20 years in dry, well-drained soil.
+In Lean on Me’s field experience across an estimated 96,000 posts repaired in place, the post-2003 generation of pressure-treated posts lasts about 10 years on average in ground contact — as little as 3 years in high-moisture yards (poor drainage, downspouts near the fence line, irrigated flower beds against posts) and as long as 20 years in dry, well-drained soil.
 That is a two-thirds reduction in service life against the CCA era, and it set a clock ticking under every fence built since.

 Sources: CCA phase-out — PMRA/EPA regulatory action effective December 31, 2003.
-Post lifespan figures — Lean on Me field observation across ~18,000 in-place post repairs, 2023–2026.
+Post lifespan figures — Lean on Me field observation across approximately 96,000 in-place post repairs, 2023–2026.
 National fence composition and failure prevalence — industry estimates.

 3. The grey-fence illusion: how sound fences get condemned